logzio/logz-docs/_source/user-guide/integrations/endpoints.md

 If you accidently set a custom port for an alert endpoint, the alert will not be sent.
 {:.info-box.important}

-## Example - Adding a preconfigured endpoint
+## Example - Adding an Opsgenie endpoint

 Opsgenie is a typical example for a preconfigured endpoint.
 To add it, select **Opsgenie** from the dropdown list, name the endpoint, and fill in your Opsgenie API key.

 Note that currently only Opsgenie accounts hosted by the US data center are supported.
 You'll know you're in the US region if you log into your Opsgenie account at https://app.opsgenie.com.
+If you're hosted in another region, you can configure a [custom endpoint]({{site.baseurl}}/user-guide/integrations/custom-endpoints.html).
 {:.info-box.important}

 ![Opsgenie endpoints](https://dytvr9ot2sszz.cloudfront.net/logz-docs/notification-endpoints/opsgenie-endpoint.png)